-Yaroslavl region is the golden heritage of Russian culture, which miraculously survived here thanks to the care and work of local residents.
-The ancient ensembles of the Goritsky Monastery and the Rostov Kremlin, the high walls of the Borisoglebsky and Spaso-Yakovlevsky monasteries, hundreds of painted churches and cozy landscapes of small towns are worth visiting all the places in the vicinity of Yaroslavl.
+The Yaroslavl Region is a golden heritage of Russian culture, which miraculously survived here thanks to the care and work of local residents.
+The ancient ensembles of the Goritsky Monastery and the Rostov Kremlin, the high walls of the Borisoglebsky and Spaso-Yakovlevsky monasteries, hundreds of painted churches and cozy landscapes of small towns are worth visiting places in the vicinity of Yaroslavl.

 Top 10 interesting places to visit:

 Rostov Kremlin and Lake Nero, Rostov

 Elias Church, Yaroslavl